Netflix News: When 'Supernatural' Season 12 Will Start Streaming [Video]

 Supernatural Season 12 is coming to Netflix much sooner than many fans may have thought.
 With new contract negotiations and streaming rights having been enhanced, Supernatural fans may just get a big surprise in their Netflix list real soon.

-For those who have been watching Supernatural Seasons 1 – 11 on Netflix for the past several years, you know all too well that the painful wait and the constant avoidance of online spoilers is a painstakingly difficult task.
-Believe it or not, there is a whole host of people in the United States that hold off watching Supernatural on The CW, instead opting for a one to two day binge of the popular horror show on Netflix.
+For those who have been watching Supernatural Seasons 1 through 11 on Netflix for the past several years, you know all too well that the painful wait and the constant avoidance of online spoilers is a painstakingly difficult task.
+Believe it or not, there is a whole host of people in the United States that hold off watching Supernatural on The CW, instead opting for a one- to two-day binge of the popular horror show on Netflix.

 Happy #Tbt????
 I can’t wait for the nnew w ep tonight! #supernatural #SPNfamily pic.twitter.com/HHbkfUOxZl